jeremylynch83/drjeremylynch/_combined_master.md

 tags: Aneurysm
 ---

-You may be in the situation where doctors have recommended treatment for a brain aneurysm rather than  monitoring.
-Sometimes only one treatment is clearly best, but often patients are offered a choice between two options: clipping or coiling.
-This can be confusing.
-Each has different pros and cons, and your own priorities may align more with one treatment than the other.
+You may be in the situation where doctors have recommended treatment for a brain aneurysm but two options have been offered: clipping or coiling.
+This can be confusing especially since each treatment has different pros and cons.
+In order to make the decision, in the first instance, it is best to understand in detail the two treatments, as your own priorities may align more with one than the other.

 ## What is clipping?